herttaleinonen/DFSM/DFSM/data/README.md

   Number of Gabor stimuli (typically 10).

 - **Gabor Positions**
   Positions of all Gabors over time.
-Stored as a list of positions at each time step (shape: time × items × 2).
+Stored as a list of positions at each time step.

 - **Target Trajectory**
-  Positions of the target Gabor over time (time × 2).
+  Positions of the target Gabor over time.
 Empty if target is absent.

 - **Speed (px/s)**
   Empirically recorded stimulus speed (in pixels per second).